-HUCE Environmental Fellows grant the President and Fellows of Harvard College permission to make available his or her scholarly articles and to exercise the copyright in those articles.
-More specifically, each Environmental Fellow grants to the President and Fellows of Harvard College a nonexclusive, irrevocable, worldwide license to exercise any and all rights under copyright relating to each of his or her scholarly articles, in any medium, provided that the articles are not sold for a profit, and to authorize others to do the same.
+HUCE Environmental Fellows grant the President and Fellows of Harvard College permission to make available their scholarly articles and to exercise the copyright in those articles.
+More specifically, each Environmental Fellow grants to the President and Fellows of Harvard College a nonexclusive, irrevocable, worldwide license to exercise any and all rights under copyright relating to each of their scholarly articles, in any medium, provided that the articles are not sold for a profit, and to authorize others to do the same.
 The policy applies to all scholarly articles authored or co-authored while the person is a member of HUCE except for any articles completed before the adoption of this policy and any articles for which the member entered into an incompatible licensing or assignment agreement before the adoption of this policy.
 The Provost or Provost’s designate will waive application of the license for a particular article or delay access for a specified period of time upon express direction by a Fellow.

 Adopted July 1, 2015